-The FNLAC (see Appendix I) provides advice and makes recommendations to the Director, NCI, and the Associate Director, NCI-Frederick, on the optimal use of the NCI-Frederick facility to rapidly meet the most urgent needs of the Institute.
+The FNLAC (see Appendix I ) provides advice and makes recommendations to the Director, NCI, and the Associate Director, NCI-Frederick, on the optimal use of the NCI-Frederick facility to rapidly meet the most urgent needs of the Institute.
 The NCI facility in Frederick, Maryland, was established in 1972 as a Government-owned contractor-operated facility.
 In 1975, the facility was designated as a Federally Funded Research and Development Center (FFRDC) to provide a unique national resource for the development of new technologies and the translation of basic science discoveries into novel agents for the prevention, diagnosis, and treatment of cancer and acquired immune deficiency syndrome (AIDS).
-In 2012, the FFRDC was renamed the Frederick National Laboratory for Cancer Research (FNLCR).
+The FFRDC has been renamed as the Frederick National Laboratory for Cancer Research (FN-LCR).

-In addition to reviewing the state of research at the FNLCR and making recommendations to the Director, NCI, and the Associate Director, NCI-Frederick, for the best use of its capabilities and infrastructure, the FNLAC will periodically review the existing portfolio of projects conducted at the FNLCR, evaluate productivity, and help determine which of these projects should be continued at FNLCR or transitioned to other mechanisms of support (i.e., grants, contracts, or cooperative agreements) and which should be terminated.
-The FNLAC will help to ensure that the operations at FNLCR are open, transparent, and in the best interests of the NCI, and the entire cancer research community.
+As such, the FNLAC reviews the state of research at the FNLCR and makes recommendations to the Director, NCI, and the Associate Director, NCI-Frederick, for the best use of its capabilities and infrastructure.
+The committee reviews major new projects proposed to be performed, the existing portfolio of projects and evaluation of their productivity, and helps to determine which of these projects should be transitioned to more conventional mechanisms of support and which should be considered for termination.